bedezign/yii2-audit/README.md

 * Automatically log javascript errors.
 Errors and warning are logged automatically (if you activate the functionality), but the javascript component also provides methods to manually add logging entries.

+* Record all PHP errors and exceptions in the background.
+Once logged you can configure a cron task to email the errors to a developer so issues can be fixed before they are even reported by a user.

 * View your data.
 The module contains a nice viewer that is automatically made available when you add it to your configuration.
 It has configurable permissions to limit access to this functionality, both by roles or by user-id.

 ## Installation and Documentation